Mbiydzenyuy3/Mbiydzenyuy3/README.md

 # 💫 About Me:
-Hi, I'm Mbiydzenyuy 👋<br>Full-Stack Engineer | Product Builder | Problem Solver through digital solutions<br>I am a passionate developer dedicated to building real-world solutions that bridge the gap between complex backend logic and seamless user experiences. <br>My goal is to create products that aren't just functional, but highly usable and accessible for both clients and end-users.<br><br> Featured Portfolio <br>Projects1.
+Hi, I'm Mbiydzenyuy 👋<br>Full-Stack Engineer | Product Builder | Problem Solver through digital solutions<br>I am a passionate developer dedicated to building real-world solutions that bridge the gap between complex backend logic and seamless user experiences.
+Architectural Mindset: I utilize NestJS and Cloud Native patterns to ensure apps can scale from 1 to 100,000 users.

+<br><br> Featured Portfolio <br>Projects1.
 DevGuard<br>
 The Problem: Security and monitoring gaps in development environments that leave applications vulnerable.<br>The Solution: A specialized tool designed to enhance security and oversight during the development lifecycle.<br>Stack: TypeScript, NestJS, and Cloud Native principles.<br>Outcome: Provides developers with a proactive "guard" for their codebases, ensuring standards are met before deployment.
 Repo: https://github.com/Mbiydzenyuy3/DevGuard